Skip to content

 Thankfully, and in no small part down to the two Good Samaritans who performed the CPR for so long, Francis survived and recovered very quickly and left hospital after 10 days and has now made a full recovery.
 Very scary, but more so for Caron who watched the whole event unfold in front of her!
 It makes you realise (if you haven’t already) how precious life is.

 We are now fortunate to have a number of accessible Defibrillators in the Reigate area, although many of them are only available during working hours as they are mainly located in office buildings or shop premises.
-In addition to the new Defibrillator in Church Street, 24 hour access can also be found at Reigate Priory Cricket Club in Park Lane and Pistachios In the Park in Priory Park.

 If you are in charge of an organisation that has one, make sure you register the device with The Circuit.